eu-digital-identity-wallet/eudi-lib-android-wallet-core/CustomizeSecureArea.md

 To enable custom key management, you must implement the following interfaces and classes:

-1. The `com.android.identity.securearea.SecureArea` interface abstracts the underlying secure area responsible for creating key material and other security-related objects used in identity documents.
-Authentication may be required to access a key, which is managed through the `com.android.identity.securearea.KeyLockedException` and `com.android.identity.securearea.KeyUnlockData` types.
+1. The `org.multipaz.securearea.SecureArea` interface abstracts the underlying secure area responsible for creating key material and other security-related objects used in identity documents.
+Authentication may be required to access a key, which is managed through the `org.multipaz.securearea.KeyLockedException` and `org.multipaz.securearea.KeyUnlockData` types.
 Applications must implement SecureArea-specific mechanisms to handle the necessary authentication.
-2. The `com.android.identity.securearea.CreateKeySettings` class serves as the base for key creation settings.
+2. The `org.multipaz.securearea.CreateKeySettings` class serves as the base for key creation settings.
 It is compatible with any SecureArea implementation, though most implementations will provide their own versions with additional, specific settings.
-3. The `com.android.identity.securearea.KeyUnlockData` interface provides the information necessary to operate on a key that requires unlocking.
+3. The `org.multipaz.securearea.KeyUnlockData` interface provides the information necessary to operate on a key that requires unlocking.
-4. The `com.android.identity.securearea.KeyInfo` class contains details about a key.
+4. The `org.multipaz.securearea.KeyInfo` class contains details about a key.
 Specific SecureArea implementations may extend this class to include additional implementation-specific key information.